kataras/build-a-better-web-together/middlewares.md

 ```

-Middlewares in Iris are not complicated, imagine them as simple Handlers.
+Middleware in Iris is not complicated, they are similar to simple Handlers.
-They should implement the Handler interface as well:
+They implement the Handler interface as well:

 ```go
 type Handler interface {